BunniMK/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

 1.[x]
 Fork the repo
 2.[x]
-Go into canvas and connect your reop to codegrade 3.[x]
+Go into canvas and connect your repo to codegrade 3.[x]
 Clone your forked version of the repo
 4.[x]
 DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today
 NOTE: tests will run in the JavaScript portion of this challenge only.